DhivyaKK/automated-readme-generator/README.md

 ## Tests

-Run the command npm test in the command line terminal to run test for the project.
+Run the command npm run test in the command line terminal to run test for the project.